DanielToby/bibbeys-work/README.md

 This combination of Gatsby, React, Contentful, and Netlify provides a powerful toolkit to build a unique and performant personal site, without the need for Josh to edit code, push breaking changes, or worry about a development environment on his computer.

 I completed this project in quarantine while waiting to start a new job.
-Josh, my roommate, needede a flashy site for his work as a multimedia designer.
+Josh, my roommate, needed a flashy site for his work as a multimedia designer.
 All in all, the only cost to us was the domain.